BuildingSync/BuildingSync-gem/README.md

 # BuildingSync

-Repository to store helpers for reading and writing BuildingSync as well as measures for converting a BuildingSync XML to OpenStudio models.
+Repository to store helpers for reading and writing BuildingSync, to generate a baseline OpenStudio Model, and to manage workflows with measures for generating different scenario models.

 ## Installation